datumorphism/datumorphism.github.io/content/cards/time-series/crps.md

 ---

-The Continuous Ranked Probability Score, known as CRPS, is a score to measure how a proposed distribution approximates the data, without assuming the distributions of the data.
+The Continuous Ranked Probability Score, known as CRPS, is a score to measure how a proposed distribution approximates the data, without knowledge about the true distributions of the data.

 ## Definition